AndyDKrack/TarkAndroidX/docs/danger.md

 - PR description is not empty
 - Big PR got a warning to recommend to split
-- PR contains a file for towncrier and extension is checked
+- PR contains a correct title and a label to categorize the release note
 - PR does not modify frozen classes
-- PR contains a Sign-Off, with exception for Element employee contributors
-- PR with change on layout should include screenshot in the description
+- PR with change on layout should include screenshot in the description (TODO Not supported yet!)
 - PR which adds png file warn about the usage of vector drawables
 - non draft PR should have a reviewer
 - files containing translations are not modified by developers